-Ernst & Young LLP, independent registered public accounting firm, has audited our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2022, and the effectiveness of our internal control over financial reporting as of December 31, 2022, as set forth in their reports, which are incorporated by reference in this prospectus and elsewhere in the registration statement.
+Ernst & Young LLP, independent registered public accounting firm, has audited our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2021, and the effectiveness of our internal control over financial reporting as of December 31, 2021, as set forth in their reports, which are incorporated by reference in this prospectus and elsewhere in the registration statement.
 Our financial statements are incorporated by reference in reliance on Ernst & Young LLP's reports, given on their authority as experts in accounting and auditing.

-Ernst & Young LLP, an independent auditor, has audited the consolidated financial statements of Vivint Solar Asset 3 HoldCo Parent, LLC as of December 31, 2021 and 2020 and for the year ended December 31, 2021 and for the period from October 9, 2020 to December 31, 2020 included in our Annual Report on Form 10-K/A for the year ended December 31, 2022, as set forth in their report, which is incorporated by reference in this prospectus and elsewhere in the registration statement.
+Ernst & Young LLP, an independent auditor, has audited the consolidated financial statements of Vivint Solar Asset 3 HoldCo Parent, LLC included in our Annual Report on Form 10-K/A for the year ended December 31, 2021, as set forth in their report, which is incorporated by reference in this prospectus and elsewhere in the registration statement.
 The consolidated financial statements of Vivint Solar Asset 3 HoldCo Parent, LLC are incorporated by reference in reliance on Ernst & Young LLP's report, given on their authority as experts in accounting and auditing.

-Ernst & Young LLP, an independent auditor, has audited the consolidated financial statements of Rosie TargetCo LLC and subsidiaries included in our Annual Report on Form 10-K/A for the year ended December 31, 2022, as set forth in their report, which is incorporated by reference in this prospectus and elsewhere in the registration statement.
+Ernst & Young LLP, an independent auditor, has audited the consolidated financial statements of Rosie TargetCo LLC and subsidiaries as of and for the year ended December 31, 2021 included in our Annual Report on Form 10-K/A for the year ended December 31, 2021, as set forth in their report, which is incorporated by reference in this prospectus and elsewhere in the registration statement.
 The consolidated financial statements of Rosie TargetCo LLC and subsidiaries are incorporated by reference in reliance on Ernst & Young LLP's report, given on their authority as experts in accounting and auditing.

-The consolidated financial statements of SunStrong Capital Holdings, LLC as of December 31, 2022 and 2021, and for each of the years in the three-year period ended December 31, 2022, have been incorporated by reference herein in reliance upon the report of KPMG LLP, independent auditors, incorporated by reference herein, and upon the authority of said firm as experts in accounting and auditing.
+The consolidated financial statements of SunStrong Capital Holdings, LLC as of December 31, 2021 and 2020, and for the each of the years in the three-year period ended December 31, 2021, have been incorporated by reference herein in reliance upon the report of KPMG LLP, independent auditors, incorporated by reference herein, and upon the authority of said firm as experts in accounting and auditing.